SolberLight/Escape-from-Tarkov-Service-Status/README.md

 ## License
 Distributed under [MIT](https://github.com/Sigmanor/LOL-Service-Status/blob/master/LICENSE) license

-**LOL Service Status** isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.
+**Escape from Tarkov** isn’t endorsed by BATTLESTATE GAMES LIMITED and doesn’t reflect the views or opinions of BATTLESTATE GAMES LIMITED or anyone officially involved in producing or managing Escape from Tarkov.
+Escape from Tarkov and BATTLESTATE GAMES LIMITED are trademarks or registered trademarks of BATTLESTATE GAMES LIMITED ©.